Cerberus-Wallet/cerberus-firmware/core/embed/prodtest/README.md

 CPUID READ
 ```

-The Trezor device responds with single-line text responses that start with either `OK` or `ERROR`, followed by output values separated by spaces.
+The Cerberus device responds with single-line text responses that start with either `OK` or `ERROR`, followed by output values separated by spaces.
 If the device receives an unrecognized command, it responds with the text `UNKNOWN`.

 Device responds with single line text response starting with words `OK` or `ERROR` optionally followed by output values delimited by spaces.